Naval warfare in World War I: Prelude

 In the early 20th century, Britain and Germany engaged in a protracted naval arms race centred on the construction of dreadnought-type battleships.
 Germany’s effort to assemble a fleet capable of equalling the United Kingdom’s, then the world’s preeminent sea power and an island state dependent on maritime commerce, has frequently been identified as a principal source of the hostility that drew Britain into World War I. German leaders sought a navy commensurate with their nation’s military and economic stature to secure overseas trade routes and colonial holdings independently of British goodwill.
 Yet the prospect of such a fleet posed an inherent challenge to British naval dominance and the security of its global trade and empire.

 After the First Moroccan Crisis (March 1905–May 1906) over Morocco’s colonial status, the major European powers entered a naval arms race that would define early twentieth-century geopolitics.

 This competition drew heavily on the ideas of Captain Alfred Thayer Mahan, an American naval officer and maritime historian who, in 1887, published The Influence of Sea Power upon History.
 In it, Mahan contended that control of the world’s sea lanes had been the decisive factor behind the prosperity of maritime states.
 He demonstrated how Rome and Britain had attained global preeminence through naval supremacy, while powers such as Carthage under Hannibal and Napoleonic France had faltered for lack of a dominant fleet.
-Mahan argued that any nation aspiring to economic growth and imperial influence needed to replicate Britain’s model of concentrated sea-power.
+Mahan argued that any nation aspiring to economic growth and imperial influence needed to replicate Britain’s model of concentrated sea-power and influence.